Bryan-suun/bryan-suun.github.io/_pages/about.md

 # 🔥 News
 - *2025.08*: &nbsp;🎉🎉 Let's look forward to something wonderful happening!
-- *2025.06*: &nbsp;🎉🎉 Participated as a volunteer at the _IEEE Global Blockchain Conference_ held by my supervisor Prof. Erwu Liu.
+- *2025.06*: &nbsp;🎉🎉 I participated as a volunteer at the _IEEE Global Blockchain Conference_ held by my supervisor Prof. Erwu Liu.
 - *2022.12 - 2025.03*: &nbsp;🎉🎉 I led a research team and successfully completed the research task.
 One of the members is going to pursue a doctoral degree at Nanyang Technological University, while the other member will study for a master's degree in [**PAI Lab**](https://ai.tongji.edu.cn/yw.htm).